filipematias23/FIELDimageR-Workshop-8/README.md

 ## "FIELDimageR pipelines: Phenomics applied to plant breeding"

-> Workshop presented for GEMS-UFSSER.
-In this course, I went through the basic steps of FIELDimageR pipeline showing how to evaluate and apply remote sensing data and lab images in plant breeding.
+> Workshop: In this course, I went through the basic steps of FIELDimageR pipeline showing how to evaluate and apply remote sensing data and lab images in plant breeding.

 <br />